Tporkka/Create-Your-Own-Weather-Database/README.md

 # NOAA_Historical_Weather_Extraction
 This is a script for extracting historical weather data in bulk using the NOAA API.
 The end result is a series of comma delimeted files that can easily be integrated into a relational database.

+### Why bother

+The weather can have a large impact on businesses outcomes and other facets of life.
+Unfortunately, it can be difficult to analyze this impact without accurate historical data in a structured format.
+Storing historical weather in clean time series allows you to quantify this impact, and more importantly, create models to better predict future outcomes.

 ### Dependencies
 Python 3 (Packages: requests, datetime, json, pandas, os, math, time)